 Anticipation and planning are undoubtedly the keys to success.
 Here are some ideas how you can prepare your shop for the upcoming special days.

 - Determine the products that you would like to offer on Black Friday and Cyber Monday.
+Consider products that are the bestselling ones at the moment as well as potential presents.
 Don’t forget to also add the bestsellers of the last Holiday season.

 - Prepare your stock and those products that will have a special offer.
 Nothing is worse than sold out products and disappointing your customers.